Interim Government of National Unity

 In 2004, Libya wrote a note to the UN Security Council in which it took responsibility for the bombing.
 Later that year, the UN lifted sanctions which it had imposed on Libya.
 A year later, Libya paid $35 million to compensate victims and their families for the bombing of a Berlin nightclub in 1986.

-In from out of the cold
+Briefly in from out of the cold

 The 2000s saw something of a rapprochement between the one-time pariah Gaddafi and the West.
 In 2004, Gaddafi received a visit from the then British prime minister Tony Blair and even signed an immigration agreement with the EU.
 In 2009, the colonel paid an official visit to Libya's one-time colonial masters, Italy, which became Tripoli's main trading partner.